hoangtnm/docs/README.md

-# Deep Learning Workstation Documents
+# AI Workstation Documents

-This repo includes documents and scripts, which can be used to set up a comprehensive workstation for deep learning purposes.
+This repo includes documents and scripts, which can be used to set up a comprehensive workstation for AI purposes.

 ## Documents